devnich/python-programming/README.md

 ```

 Note that this function returns a list of values.
 We will learn about
 lists in episode 11.
-There's also other functions you could use, but
+There\'s also other functions you could use, but
 with more convoluted code as a result.

 ## Lists